mshibanami/xcstrings-cli/README.md

 **List supported languages:**

-This command lists all languages by checking xcstrings files and your Xcode project settings (`.pbxproj` specified in the config file as `xcodeprojPaths`).
+If `xcodeprojPaths` is configured, this command lists languages from your Xcode project (knownRegions) and excludes `Base`.
+If `xcodeprojPaths` is not configured, it lists languages observed in the xcstrings file.

 ```bash
 xcstrings languages